home-assistant/home-assistant.io/source/_components/google_pubsub.markdown

 - Choose a new "New Service Account", give it a name and leave the key type as JSON
 - Select the role: Pub/Sub Publisher

-This will download the Service Account json key to your machine.
+This will download the Service Account JSON key to your machine.
 Do NOT share this with anyone.
 Place this file in your Home Assistant config folder.

 Next, create a Google Pub/Sub topic in the [Google Cloud API Console](https://console.cloud.google.com/cloudpubsub/topicList).
 The topic name will become something like `projects/project-198373/topics/topic-name`.
 Note the last part only (the name you chose): `topic-name`.